Good and Evil

 G-d exists

-How can you argue about G-d's existence?
-The only way one can do this is by looking at G-d as having been created, which is the anthropomorphisation of the Primal Cause.
+Does G-d exist?
+The only way one can argue this existential point is by looking at G-d as having been created, which is the anthropomorphisation of the Primal Cause.
 G-d is not a Man up in Heavens, or any other sort of creation that exists in the realm of our consciousness.
 Although we refer to Him with a personal pronoun, His essence is non-material, and thus, any human characteristics that we attribute to Him are for our benefit, and do not speak of His being in any shape or form.

 Praise to the living God!